ayuamelia/inventory-console/README.md

 # Inventory Console – Products & Stock Adjustments

-This project is an inventory console built as part of a technical assessment.
+This project is an inventory console.

 It consists of: